Decoding QR Codes for fun and profit

 Most of these are self-explanatory:

-• Alphanumeric encodes only letters, numbers, and a few symbols
+• Alphanumeric is a small custom charset consisting of numbers, letters, and a few symbols

 • Kanji uses double-byte Shift-JIS

-If you scroll up a bit and read off the first two bytes, you can see our QR code has an encoding of 4 or 0100 (bytes) and our length is 41 hex or 65 bytes total.
+If you scroll up a bit and read off the first two bytes, you can see our QR code has an encoding of 4 or 0100 (bytes) and our length is 41 hex (between the 44 and 17) or 65 bytes total.

 Immediately following the encoding and length is the data itself.